grantcolley/dotnetwhat/README.md

 * **.NET SDK** *-a set of libraries and tools for developing .NET applications*
 * **out Keyword** *- an argument is passed by reference, however a value must be assigned to it in the called method*
 * **OutOfMemoryException** *- is thrown when there is not enough memory to continue the execution of a program*
-* **Pointers** *- a variable that holds the memory address of another type or variable, allowing direct access to it in memory.*
+* **Pointers** *- a variable that holds the memory address of another type or variable, allowing direct access to it in memory*
 * **ref Keyword** *- an argument passes a variables address into a method, rather than a copy of the variable*
 * **Reference types** *- objects represented by a reference that points to where the object is stored in memory*
 * **Ref Locals** *- variables that refers to other storage i.e. reference another variables storage*